canriquez/rails_capstone_lessons_lab/README.md

 	10. Additional feature: Signing up students to courses:
 		a.
 Only a professor can enroll students in a  courses.
 		b.
-Sign-up student button will be available only on the "course transactions page"
+Sign-up student button is available only on the "course transactions page"
 		c. "add a new transaction" will be shown on the "course transaction page"
 			i.
 Transaction can be created only for students signed up into the course.